websemantics/strong-together/README.md

 npm run deploy
 ```

 ## Semantic-ui

-This project has been setup to work with Semantic-ui out-of-the-box.
-All the files required to add and modify styles are located at `resources/assets/less/semantic` folder.
+This project has been setup to work with [Semantic-ui](http://semantic-ui.com) out-of-the-box.
+All the files required to modify the framework styles are located at `resources/assets/less/semantic` folder.

-### Change Theme
+#### Change Theme

 To change current Semantic-ui theme edit `resources/assets/less/semantic/theme.config` and modify per element.